andrepazv/Ch3_traits/README.md

 # Ch3_traits

-This repo contains scripts used for analyses of ch3 of the PhD dissertation -SDM building
+This repo contains scripts used for analyses of ch3 of the PhD dissertation -SDM building and point rasterization
 -Mapping diversity (3 dimensions, richness, phylogenetic, functional) -Elevation comparisons
--Elevation randomizations or null models
+-Assembly randomizations or null models